 If the main aim of your smartwatch is to keep track of your activity and workouts, the Samsung Galaxy Active 2 is a great pick.
-It brings across most of the features found in the flagship Galaxy Watch 3 found above, however, they have given it a slimmer and lighter profile which makes it more comfortable to wear whilst exercising.
+It brings across most of the features found in the flagship Galaxy Watch 3 found above, however, they have given it a slimmer and lighter profile which makes it more comfortable to wear while exercising.

 Aside from the design of the watch, it runs Samsung’s Tizen smartwatch operating system so the user experience and the features of the watch are near-identical to the Galaxy Watch 3.

 This includes the ability to install third-party apps, the ECG for monitoring your heart rhythm, and internal storage for downloading music from Spotify and Youtube Music (although the storage limit is 4GB as opposed to 8GB in the Galaxy Watch 3).